 The City's Engineering Development Review Division (EDRD) and Land Use Review Division of the Planning & Community Development Department, with consultation from the Colorado Geological Survey (CGS), has reviewed the PUD concept plan and accompanying geological hazard investigation reports, prepared by ENTECH Engineering, Inc., for the project.
 The reviewing agencies have accepted the analysis and recommendations set forth in the reports prepared by the applicant's consultant.
 The documented geological hazards and engineering geological conditions on the project site included hydro compaction, loose soils, potential expansive soils, erosion, and seasonal and potentially seasonal shallow groundwater, ponded water, and floodplain areas, and artificial fill.
-As noted by ENTECH, the documented hazards and conditions will have some constraints on the proposed development and construction, but even the most significant problem affecting development, which is the adjacent floodplain, can be avoided.
+As noted by ENTECH, the documented hazards and conditions will have some constraints on the proposed development, which is the adjacent floodplain, can be avoided.
 As such, ENTECH determine that the site was found to be suitable for the proposed development.
 This conclusion was supported by City staff and CGS.
 Upon approval for the Freestyle North at BLR project applications, City staff is prepared to execute the provided report.